 Many healers naturally start as wounded healers because they have to intimately know illness in order to know how to deal with, and heal illness.

 However, there should come a time for a healer to pass the stage of being wounded.

-A time for a healer to heal her own hurt, to close her own wounds, so that she can exhibit to those who she is healing that healing can indeed be done.
+A time for a healer to heal her own hurt, to close her own wounds, so that she can be an example that healing can indeed happen.

-The healer would then become a sort of a clown, even a Fool in people’s eyes.
+The healer could then become a sort of a clown, a Fool in people’s eyes.

 And she is at peace with it.
 She is at peace with everything.

 She is content to exist simply as herself.
 And all around her are healed by her healing presence.